IaaS Cloud Providers

 Industry Use Cases

-- Startups: Launch applications quickly without the need for significant upfront investment in hardware.
+4. Startups: Entrepreneurs use IaaS to launch applications quickly without the need for significant upfront investment.

 Competitive Advantages